nibrahim/Hyde/README.md

 Customisation
 -------------

-The variables that you might care to customise are
+Following are the variables affecting your blog and its management that you can customise

-* Location parameters
-  * `hyde-home` : The root directory of your blog
+  * `hyde-home` : The default root directory of your blog
   * `hyde-deploy-dir` : The directory where `jekyll` will generate the site for you to deploy
   * `hyde-posts-dir` : The directory that will contain the actual posts (this is relative to `hyde-home` and is `_posts` by default).